-Anyone wishing to apply for a KCDC Section 8 Project Based Voucher is required to complete an application at the Section 8 Office Monday - Friday 8:00 a.m. - 12:00 p.m. or obtain an application by mail or email.
-The family will be required to update their information with KCDC by providing information regarding household members including name, address, telephone numbers, social security numbers, picture identification for all adult members, birth certificates, racial or ethnic designation, income verification, citizenship/eligible immigration for all members, bank information if applicable.
-The family must sign the Authorization to Release Records and Information and HUD's Authorization for the Release of Information/ Privacy Act Notice forms.
+Once the applicant is given a referral form by the owner, the referral form is taken to the KCDC Rental Assistance office to apply for a KCDC Section 8 Project Based Voucher.
+The family is required to complete an application at the Rental Assistance office Monday - Friday 8:00 a.m. - 4:00 p.m.
+With a referral form, a family will be required to update their information with KCDC by providing information regarding household members including name, address, telephone numbers, social security numbers, picture identification for all adult members, birth certificates, racial or ethnic designation, income verification, citizenship/eligible immigration for all members, bank information if applicable.
+The family must sign the Authorization to Release Records and Information and HUD's Authorization for the Release of Information/Privacy Act Notice forms.
 Upon receipt of the family's application, KCDC will make a preliminary determination of eligibility.
-KCDC will ensure that verifications, eligibility, suitability selection factors are current to determine the family's final eligibility for admission into a Section 8 project based voucher property, Applications are sorted based on date and time of application.
-Knox County residents receive a preference point on the Project Based Voucher waiting list.
+KCDC will ensure that verifications, eligibility, and suitability selection factors are current to determine the family's final eligibility for admission into a Section 8 project-based voucher property.
+Applications are sorted based on date and time of application.